-Quality was classified as high, moderate, low, or very low in terms of risk of bias, clarity of comparisons, precision, and consistency of analyses.
-The most evident emphasis was on systematic review articles or metaanalyses of randomized clinical trials, followed by randomized clinical trials.
-The low quality of evidence was attributed to case reports, editorials, and brief communications, according to the GRADE instrument.
-The risk of bias was analyzed according to the Cochrane instrument by analyzing the Funnel Plot graph (Sample size versus Effect size), using the Cohen test (d).
+Quality was classified as high, moderate, low, or very low regarding the risk of bias, clarity of comparisons, precision, and consistency of analyses.
+The most evident emphasis was on systematic review articles or meta-analyses of randomized clinical trials, followed by randomized clinical trials.
+Low quality of evidence was attributed to case reports, editorials, and brief communications, according to the GRADE instrument.
+The risk of bias was analyzed according to the Cochrane instrument by analyzing the Funnel Plot graph (Sample size versus Effect size), using Cohen's test (d).